SCL Group

 SCL Group (formerly Strategic Communication Laboratories) was a private British behavioural research and strategic communication company that came to prominence through the Facebook–Cambridge Analytica data scandal involving its subsidiaries Cambridge Analytica and Crow Business Solutions MENA.
 It was founded in 1990 by Nigel Oakes, who served as its CEO.
 The company described itself as a "global election management agency".
 SCL Group founded a variety of subsidiary companies, the most well-known being Cambridge Analytica, with the stated intention of providing "data, analytics and strategy to governments and military organisations worldwide".
 Though it shut down in 2018 as a result of the scandal, firms related to SCL Group still exist.

 History

 In 1990, Nigel Oakes, who had a background in TV production and advertising, founded the Behavioural Dynamics Institute (BDI) as a research facility for strategic communication.
 The study of mass behaviour and how to change it led him to establish Strategic Communication Laboratories in 1993.
-Oakes thought that to shift mass opinion, academic insights as gained through psychologists and anthropologists at BDI should be applied, and would be more successful than traditional advertising methods.
+Oakes thought that to shift mass opinion, the application of academic insights gained through psychologists and anthropologists at BDI would prove more successful than traditional advertising methods.
 BDI became a non-profit affiliate of SCL.
-Among the investors in SCL were banker Paul David Ashburner Nix, whose son Alexander Nix was to become a close associate of Oakes.
+Among the investors in SCL were banker Paul David Ashburner Nix, whose son Alexander Nix became a close associate of Oakes.
 One of the former directors is Lord Ivar Mountbatten.
-Among the investors in the company were Jonathan Marland, Baron Marland and Roger Gabb, a major Conservative Party donor who was registered as having significant control over the company as of 2018.
+Among the company's investors were Jonathan Marland, Baron Marland and Roger Gabb, a major Conservative Party donor who was registered as having significant control over the company as of 2018.